intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/05-Historical_Value_Queries.md

   Supported Aggregations:
     - AVG
       - Name: Average
-      - Description: Average value calculated over a fixed sample interval.
+      - Description: Average value calculated over sample interval.
     - COUNT
       - Name: Count
-      - Description: The number of raw samples that have been recorded for the tag over the sample period.
+      - Description: The number of good-quality raw samples that have been recorded for the tag at each sample interval.
     - INTERP
       - Name: Interpolated
       - Description: Interpolates a value at each sample interval based on the raw values on either side of the sample time for the interval.
     - MAX
       - Name: Maximum
-      - Description: Maximum value calculated over a fixed sample interval.
+      - Description: Maximum good-quality value calculated over a fixed sample interval.
 The calculated value contains the actual timestamp that the maximum value occurred at.
     - MIN
       - Name: Minimum
-      - Description: Minimum value calculated over a fixed sample interval.
+      - Description: Minimum good-quality value calculated over a fixed sample interval.
 The calculated value contains the actual timestamp that the minimum value occurred at.
     - PERCENTBAD
       - Name: Percent Bad
       - Description: At each interval in a time range, calculates the percentage of raw samples in that interval that have bad-quality status.